Biden says Norfolk Southern must be held accountable for Ohio derailment but won’t declare disaster

 DeWine’s spokesman, Dan Tierney, said the governor is glad the Biden administration “affirmed their long-term commitment to supporting the residents of East Palestine, including the consideration of federal disaster aid should Norfolk Southern not fulfill its obligation to fully compensate the residents of East Palestine and clean up the aftermath of the derailment.”

-East Palestine resident Jessica Conard said the order is a step in the right direction, but she is still left with more questions than answers.
+East Palestine resident Jessica Conard said the order is a step in the right direction, but she still has concerns.

 “It’s a lofty title for an incremental change,” she said.

-Of primary concern, she questions how the FEMA coordinator will effectively assess unmet needs of residents without chemical testing to their bodies or homes.
+In particular, she questioned how the FEMA coordinator will effectively assess unmet needs of residents without chemical testing to their bodies or homes.

 “I’m hopeful that we as residents can direct this narrative and that the emergency management services that are in place will support the residents through this process.”